Residential Treatment

 Some of the most powerful experiences our patients have during their treatment stay are in our art studios, the fitness rooms or on our ropes course.

-Experiential therapies are a hallmark of Rogers Memorial Hospital’s residential and inpatient programs.
+Experiential therapies are a hallmark of Rogers Behavioral Health’s residential and inpatient programs.
 Our patients not only work with master’s prepared clinicians and board-certified physicians, they also work with highly trained experiential therapists who facilitate treatment not just through talk, but also through non-verbal means of expression.

 Tina Szada, ATR-BC, an art therapist at Rogers’ residential Eating Disorder Center in Oconomowoc, recently participated in a mannequin art competition that illustrates the power of a non-verbal treatment experience.